Man and woman having a conversation in an office setting

 How risky is it to have most or all of my investments with one company?

-While diversification could also include spreading your savings across multiple financial companies, we've often heard people talk about how much easier it is to manage their investments when they're all in one place.
+While diversification could also include spreading your savings across multiple financial companies, it can be easier to manage your investments when they're all in one place.

 So we make sure you can enjoy that convenience at Vanguard—and still have access to a wide variety of investments.